Jinntec/Fore/README.md

 `npm run start`

 starts the testserver with 'doc/index.html' as entry page.
 This will send you to 'doc/demos.html' as an entry point.
-This list out running examples to learn and copy from.
+This lists out running examples to learn and copy from.

 ## Running test suite

 * start Chrome (important as it may hang if you start the watcher first)
-* `npm run test:watch'
+* `npm run test:watch`
 * goto to the URL mentioned in console output to start Karma and hit the button in the upper right to run the full test-suite